fairDataSociety/fds.js/readme.md

 #### Config

-It is possible to specify toh values other than the defaults.
+It is also possible to specify values other than the defaults.

 ```javascript
 var fds = new FDS({